-Under code provision A.2.1 of the CG Code (which has been re-numbered as code provision C.2.1 since 1st January 2022), the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.
+Under code provision C.2.1 of the CG Code, the roles of chairman and chief executive officer should be separate and should not be performed by the same individual.

 The company does not have a separate Chairman and Chief Executive Officer and Mr David Pun Chan currently holds both positions.
 The board considers that the combination of the roles of Chairman and Chief Executive Officer can promote the efficient formulation and implementation of the company's strategies to grasp business opportunities efficiently and promptly.
 Such arrangement, which has been adopted by many local and international corporations, enables the company to meet the rapidly changing business environment which needs quicker decision making to achieve business efficiency.
 The board believes that the balance of power and authority under such arrangement would not be impaired and would continue to be adequately ensured by the current board which comprises experienced and high calibre individuals with sufficient number thereof being independent non-executive directors of the company.